 Students will have a unique opportunity to attend clinical meetings and presentations, and learn about the clinical management of a wide variety of neuromuscular diseases.

 Students will also acquire specialised expertise in research into neuromuscular disease by conducting cutting-edge clinical and basic science research.
 We aim to educate the future generation of experts in the area of neuromuscular disease.

 Please see UCL website for full information about fees and costs for this programme.

 - full time12 months

-The programme is delivered through a combination of lectures, practical sessions, journal clubs, presentations, meetings with supervisor, both oral and poster presentation.
-Assessment of the taught modules will be a mixture of short-answer multiple choice question examinations and timed essays.
-The research project will be assessed by a written dissertation, oral and a presentation.
+The programme is delivered through a combination of lectures and practical sessions.
+Assessment of the taught modules will be a mixture of examinations and timed essays.
+The research project will be assessed by a written dissertation.

 Course contact details